 Monetize viral videos and shareable content

 You never know when comedy gold will happen – Fenton, anyone?
-Individuals with valuable or potentially viral content should probably seek the services of a digital media broker.
+Organisations with valuable or potentially viral content could seek the services of a digital media broker.
 These businesses can distribute content to paying customers, such as marketers, content-hungry websites or even news channels.

 Maximizing the value of original and user-generated content means retaining control of how it’s distributed.
 In particular, this means ensuring that content isn’t released to third parties until a suitable price has been agreed.

 This is why media brokers like ViralVideoUK rely on media asset management (MAM) platforms like Imagen.
 You can read more about how we work together here.